AnthonyEdmonds/govuk-laravel/docs/forms.md

 To show a start or confirmation page, override the `startBlade()` and `confirmationBlade()` methods on the Form to return the associated blades.

+### Summary page

+A summary page will be shown prior to submitting the form.

+Users may be returned to the summary page after submission to allow editing.

+To provide a read-only view of the summary page, override the `canEdit()` method on the Form with your logic to determine whether the subject is editable.

 ### Exiting the Form

 The Form will redirect to the base `/` route when exiting.